Skip to Content

 • Behavior: Solitary

-• Reproduction: Joeys stay in pouch
+• Reproduction: Joey stay in the pouch

 Efforts to preserve its numbers are crucial, given its vulnerable status.